edsu/etudier/README.md

     brew install chromedriver

-Then you'll want to install Python3 and:
+Then you'll want to install [Python 3] and:

     pip3 install etudier

-Now you should be ready:

 ### Run